hamayelq/MQP-Post-Quantum/README.md

 - User - friend relationship
 - E2E encryption

+##### In Progress:

+- Refactor remaining JavaScript code to TypeScript
+- Fix WebSocket and GraphQL subscriptions, move away from polling

 A link to the research and development process behind this project: https://eprojects.wpi.edu/system/files/project-files/2021/05/hqureshi_mqp_pqcrypt_2021.pdf